rohitlo/twitter-graph/README.md

 This is hooked up correctly in `run.sh` to process `./tweet_input/tweets.txt` and output in `./tweet_output/output.txt`.

+### Data structure choice

+There are two possible data structures one can use.
+A (heap), or a dequeue kept sorted.
+A heap allows insertion and deletion in `O(log n)` while for a sorted dequeue, insertion/deletion at either end is `O(1)` while insertion or deletion in the middle may be `O(n)`.
+Note that we assume a `decrease key` operation to be same as `remove + insert`.

+With this in mind, the data structure with most performance is dependent on the expected data.
+I have implemented both (see `deq-insert` branch for the dequeue insertion algorithm and `deq-sort`, which is a slower (but simpler) dequeue based implementation relying on sorting).
+To check which is better, I profiled all the three

+    $ du -ksh data-gen/new-tweets.1.txt
+    112M    data-gen/new-tweets.1.txt

+#### dequeue-insert

+    $ time make runit W=./data-gen/new-tweets.1.txt > out
+    make runit W=./data-gen/new-tweets.1.txt > a  39.25s user 0.36s system 98% cpu
+    40.381 total
+    $ time make runit W=./data-gen/new-tweets.1.txt > out
+    make runit W=./data-gen/new-tweets.1.txt > a  39.19s user 0.35s system 97% cpu
+    40.455 total

+#### dequeue-sort

+    $ time make runit W=./data-gen/new-tweets.1.txt > out
+    make runit W=./data-gen/new-tweets.1.txt > a  43.15s user 0.37s system 97% cpu
+    44.851 total
+    $ time make runit W=./data-gen/new-tweets.1.txt > out
+    make runit W=./data-gen/new-tweets.1.txt > a  42.77s user 0.33s system 98% cpu
+    43.896 total

+#### heap

+    $ time make runit W=./data-gen/new-tweets.1.txt > out
+    make runit W=./data-gen/new-tweets.1.txt > a  35.83s user 0.35s system 98% cpu
+    36.904 total
+    $ time make runit W=./data-gen/new-tweets.1.txt > out
+    make runit W=./data-gen/new-tweets.1.txt > a  35.41s user 0.31s system 98% cpu
+    36.407 total

+My results seem to indicate that a heap based implementation is has the best performance.
+Hence I have used the heap based implementation in my submission (also in the branch `heap`).

 ## Notes on test generation

 See `gentest` target in Makefile.